wp-plugins/events-manager/readme.txt

 * removed search form inclusion on templates/events-list.php and is now included seperately
 * added wrapper class to templates/events-list.php layout for future styling
 * moved grouped events out of events-list.php into events-list-grouped.php template
+* fixed/added sanitization to EM_Ticket::get_post to prevent potential xss,
+* fixed/added escaping to booking form template
+* fixed recurrences not updating category in main site of MS Global installs
+* fixed overriding the_content for valid items in a loop when on tag and category pages
+* removed global $EM_Location from locations admin list template
+* fixed the em_maps_location_hook js hook not being triggered event/location admin pages
+* fixed php warning when creating events with no location info
+* fixed some untranslated text
+* added parsing of placeholders on single event and location page titles (useful in SEO plugins)
+* lowered priority of wp_footer js to 20 (from 10)
+* moved WP FullCalendar integration code into EM (and loaded only if needed)
+* updated Swedish, German and French language files
+* added Chinese Simplified (Taiwan)
+* updated POT file
+* simplified inclusion of event post type in search results
+* set priority of save_post for events/locations to 1
+* added preemptive validation during wp_insert_post_data which immediately makes it a draft before any saving is done
+* fixed php warning in bookings admin table
+* added per-event tax rate function and corresponding em_event_get_tax_rate filter
+* improved map loading JS and now can be used in ajax searches
+* changed templates/map-global.php - moved coordinates div into container div
+* added js em_maps_loaded and em_ajax_search events
+* updated jQuery - changed instances of .attr('checked') to .prop('checked') or .is(':checked')
+* changed location forms to have consistent id and class structure (id to be depricated)
+* changed CSS for location forms to uses classes not ids
+* added templates/forms/map-container.php
+* changed location form templates to call a seperate/single map template
+* fixed inconsistencies with set_status functions in EM_Events and EM_Location objects
+* added deregistration of em script on BP messages page to avoid autocompleter clashes

 = 5.4.4 =
 * updated Spanish, Polish and POT translations